Bluedot-Innovation/documentation/docs/integrations/CleverTap/iOS.md

     BDLocationManager.instance()?.geoTriggeringEventDelegate = instanceOfYourClass
     ```

-4. Authenticate with the Bluedot services
+4. Authenticate with the Rezolve services
     ```swift
     BDLocationManager.instance()?.initialize(withProjectId: projectId){ error in
          guard error == nil else {
-            print("There was an error initializing the Bluedot SDK: \(error.localizedDescription)") return
+            print("There was an error initializing the Rezolve SDK: \(error.localizedDescription)") return
          }
     }